jpwarren/atomist-end-user-documentation/docs/user-guide/rug/editors.md

 name, along with the editors group and repository, form the fully-qualified name of the editor.
 The second argument of the `#!typescript @Editor` decorator is a short description of the editor.
-The following line uses the `#!typescript @Tags` decorator to apply some tags to our generator so people can search for it more easily.
+The following line uses the `#!typescript @Tags` decorator to apply some tags to our editor so people can search for it more easily.
 Using the `#!typescript @Tags` decorator is optional but highly recommended.